bdittmer-godaddy/if/README.md

 [TODO: Place this somewhere]
 A Strange Ornate Chest is a locked container.
 The description is "Pandora's Chest.
 There is an old looking lock on the chest, keeping it's contents safe."
-The Strange Ornate Chest is in the Master Closet.
+[The Strange Ornate Chest is in the Master Closet.]
 The Skeleton Key unlocks the Strange Ornate Chest.
 The Chest Clue is a object.
 The description is "A small note card on orange paper.
 There is a chest insignia in the top left corner.".
-The reading-material of the Chest Clue is "What are you waiting for, you won the game, go claim your prize in the real world where the chest is found".
+The reading-material of the Chest Clue is "What are you waiting for, you won the game, go claim your prize in the real world.
+Go get your present in the Master Bedroom Closet.".
 The Chest Clue is inside the Strange Ornate Chest.
 Before reading the Chest Clue:
 	display the Figure of Chest.